DreanorAnime/AnimeReviews/_posts/2020-08-18-boku-no-hero-survival-ona.md

 ## Review
 To be honest, I can't see the point of this ONA.
 The students of Class 1-A are sent on a training course, where they have to safe a dummy.
 In the beginning they said it is a race against time, but oh fuck it let's just casually walk in.

-In the main series they fight against villians and have amazing fights and here they struggle and get scared of a collapsed building, wtf did I just watch?
+In the main series they fight against villains and have amazing fights and here they struggle and get scared of a collapsed building, wtf did I just watch?
 I want my time back.

 The only redeeming point for me is the BGM which is pretty good across the series.
 4/10